Ontario Statutory Holidays: Complete Guide for 2025-2026

 Key Takeaways

-- Most employees qualify for paid time off or premium pay
+- Most employees qualify for stat holiday pay or 1.5x premium pay if they work

-- If fired before/after a holiday, you may still be owed pay
+- If you’re fired before or after a holiday, you may still be owed holiday pay — plus severance pay in many cases

 Talk to an Ontario Employment Lawyer